 - the macroeconomic environment for investment, covering economic policies to maintain macro-stability and ensure adequate public infrastructure provision;

 - the business environment in which firms operate, including the general climate for private business, regulatory practices and predictability, sectoral policies, support for project preparation, and state capacity to operate public-private partnerships; and

-3. the financing environment facing would-be investors, including the availability of efficient risk mitigation instruments (provided by MDBs, DFIs, and aid agencies), access to domestic debt instruments, and potential support from long-term institutional investors in major financial systems.
+- the financing environment facing would-be investors, including the development of local capital markets and potential support from long-term institutional investors in major financial systems.

-What are the benefits of engaging in this partnership for African countries?
+What are the benefits of engaging in this initiative for African countries?

 Participating countries will benefit in several ways:

-• they will gain from a comprehensive but modular approach focusing on the Macro, Business and Finance Framework and enhanced and coordinated engagement by the three IFIs to support national efforts to devise and implement reform programs to boost private sector investment, including through more intensive technical assistance (six IMF technical assistance centers are present across the continent);
+they will gain from a comprehensive but modular approach focusing on the macro, business and finance framework and enhanced and coordinated engagement by the three IOs to support national efforts to devise and implement reform programs to boost private sector investment, including through more intensive technical assistance (six IMF technical assistance centers are present across the continent);

-• G-20 and other partner countries will encourage domestic investors to respond to the investment opportunities in African Compact countries, enhancing the payoff to implementation of the investment compacts.
+G20 and other partner countries will encourage investors in their countries to respond to the investment opportunities in African Compact countries, enhancing the payoff to implementation of the investment compacts.